ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

 #### JSON
 The 360Giving Data Standard is defined by a JSON Schema, which describes the structure and attributes of the information can be shared.
 JSON, which stands for **JavaScript Object Notation**, is a data interchange format commonly used for transmitting data in web applications.

-For further information visit JSON Schema:<a href="https://json-schema.org/" target="_blank">https://json-schema.org/</a>
+For further information visit JSON Schema: <a href="https://json-schema.org/" target="_blank">https://json-schema.org/</a>

 ## Who is this guide for?
 This guide is for anyone from a UK funding organisation who wants to publish their grants data openly in the 360Giving Data Standard.

-This guide will help organisations publish data for the first time.
+This guide will help organisations publish 360Giving data for the first time.

 It will also be useful to:
 - People taking over responsibility for preparing and sharing 360Giving data for their organisation from a colleague.
 - Anyone who wants to know more about what sharing 360Giving data involves.